senbox-org/snap-installer/README.md

 2. Executables files are uploaded to Nexus with `cURL`
 3. docker images are published to Nexus

+> For MacOS 2 bundles are generated:
+> `macosFolder` which is not suitable for CI
+> `macosArchive` usable for CI but only *all* installer available at the moment

 ## Locally

 ### Make installers with docker